 The most commonly reported effects of CBD are relaxation, pain relief, anxiety relief and an overall improvement in mood.
 In higher doses, CBD can induce sleepiness or drowsiness, but in small doses it can actually have the opposite effect promoting alertness, according to a study conducted on rats.

 CBD oil made from hemp typically doesn’t contain enough THC to get you high, but it can produce a comforting feeling without the anxiety, paranoia and other side effects of marijuana.
 Here are the most commonly experienced effects associated with vaping CBD oil.
-When vaping CBD oil, you will feel the effects faster than using an oral tincture or an edible product.
+When vaping CBD oil, you will feel the effects faster than using a CBD oil tincture or an edible.